Orange in talks with buyers of fibre assets to get Jazztel deal approved

 Laederich said Orange would sell about 720,000 fibre connections that Jazztel had installed in five cities including Madrid, Barcelona and Valencia.
 The company that buys the fibre assets will also have the right to piggyback on Orange-Jazztel's fixed network via a wholesale agreement so as to be able offer broadband nationally.

-"We have already had contacts with several interested parties," the executive said by telephone, declining to give specifics.
+"We have already had contacts with several interested parties," the executive said by telephone.

 "These remedies in no way undermine the attractiveness of the Jazztel acquisition for Orange."